pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help_versions.md

 ﻿# NETSHG Version History

+## Version 1.12

+From feedback: netshg is now a complete replacement for netsh.
+For any netsh command, you can replace the netsh with netshg and the command will be run.
+Note that it doesn't do any quotes or anything: whatever you type will just be converted to a string and run.
+You can run other comands by starting them with an exclamation point: ```netshg !ping microsoft.com``` will run the **ping microsoft.com** command.

 ## Version 1.11

 Added favorites: your preferred commands can be shown in **boldface**.
 Right-click a command and select toggle favorite, or after you run a command, select the menu Settings > Toggle Favorite